CODE-WITH-DP/CODTECH-Final-Task4/README.md

 ### Key Activities:

-**Setting up the Development Environment:**
-- Configuring the MERN stack.
+**Project Setup & Initialization:**
-- Initializing the project structure.
+- Set up the project structure.
+- Configure manifest.json (v3) for Chrome extension.
+- Initialize a React-based popup UI using Vite.
+- Set up Node.js, Express, and MongoDB for backend services.

 **Backend Development:**
 - Designing the database schema for users and chat messages.